NIST vs ISO 27001 Compliance: What’s the Difference?

 In the NIST CSF vs ISO 27001 comparison, let’s take a moment to understand the similarities.
 This comparison’s end goal is to identify each framework’s characteristics and align them with your business goals.

 NIST CSF and ISO 27001 are alike in more ways than one.
-For starters, both frameworks are voluntary-in-nature.
+For starters, both frameworks are voluntary in nature and have about 80% control overlap.

 NIST CSF vs ISO 27001 Differences